loov/tracker/TUTORIAL.md

 ```

 One important part here is that the order in which I create those doesn't matter,
-but it is important that I have an example of usage code and the other code
+but it is important that I have both sketches of both example of usage and the thing I'm using.
-both.

 The usage code could also be written immediately as a test, but I usually don't
 want to verify it in isolation, but rather how well it fits together with